 We ask that children do not bring non-essential or inappropriate items of value to school.
 However, when personal items are used as an aid to learning e.g. calculators, we ask that the children do not leave them at school overnight.
 We ask that all children’s property is named, including purses for dinner money, clothing etc. Pupils are responsible for security of their personal possessions and school cannot be held responsible for any loss or damage.

 Please note there are specific rules for pupils who bring mobile phones to school.
 Parents must contact the school office to inform us if their child is bringing a mobile phone.
-Pupils must hand in their phone at the office before entering the premises and collect it there at the end of the school day.
+Pupils must hand in their phone to the class teacher as soon as they arrrive at school and collect it at the end of the school day.